nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/00-designing-structured-content-intro.markdown

 <img alt="video thumbnail" src="../../../../images/vid-struc-temp-thumbnail.png" />
 </div>

-Thankfully, Liferay WCM helps you handle all of those situations.
+Thankfully, Web Content Management helps you handle all of these situations.
 You can use *Structures* to define which fields are available to users when they create content.
 These can be coupled with *Templates* that define how to display that content.
 Content won't get stale, because you can take advantage of the [Scheduling](/discover/portal/-/knowledge_base/7-1/scheduling-web-content-publication) feature to determine when content is displayed and when it's removed.
-Additionally, you can configure @product@'s built-in [Workflow](/discover/portal/-/knowledge_base/7-1/using-workflow) system to set up a review and publishing process so only what you want winds up on the live site. @product@ gives you the management tools you need to run everything from a simple, one-page web site to an enormous, content-rich site.
+Additionally, you can configure @product@'s built-in [Workflow](/discover/portal/-/knowledge_base/7-1/using-workflow) system to set up a review and publishing process so only what you want winds up on the live site.
+This gives you what you need to run everything from a simple, one-page web site to an enormous, content-rich site.

 All of this starts with structures.